CamilleMagnette/Houses_Sales_Data_Analysis_using_Python/README.md

-# Analyse ventes de maisons à Seattle :
+# 🏠 Houses_Sales_Data_Analysis_using_Python

 ## 🎯 Objectif du projet :

-Analyser le dataset et réaliser une regression linéaire (target = prix de vente) afin de prédire le prix de vente des lignes où il n'y a pas de données
+Analyser les ventes de maisons à Seattle et réaliser une regression linéaire (target = prix de vente) afin de prédire le prix de vente des lignes où il n'y a pas de données

 "Perform a variety of linear regressions with different inputs.
 It's up to you to find the most relevant X variables.
 The target (y) will be the price column.
 Remember to train-test split your dataset to get a relevant score, and print your test-set R2-score.
 Compare it with Train score to avoid overfitting.
 The last 4 rows don't have price.
 You'll have to predict prices and print your prediction."